Engineering Skills (SfW) National 5

 In most schools this course will start in June.

 For the latest information on fees please see our fees policy.

-Successful candidates may progress to the full time SVQ 2 Performing Engineering Operations at Argyll College UHI as well as a range of Modern Apprenticeships in engineering and other suitable training/employment.
+Successful candidates may progress to the full time SVQ 2 Performing Engineering Operations at UHI Argyll as well as a range of Modern Apprenticeships in engineering and other suitable training/employment.

 You can use the above QR code to connect directly to the course details.